The Hollywood Reporter calls Defining Hope “A clear-eyed and compassionate conversation starter.”

 Defining Hope is officially available for purchase on DVD or as a digital download through Kino Lorber and iTunes

-Filmmaker Carolyn Jones spent four years interviewing and photographing nurses for the groundbreaking American Nurse book and film, and another year of research and interviews focused on what Dying in America looks like, all of which has led her to making this new film, the culmination of a journey, simply called Hope.
+Filmmaker Carolyn Jones spent four years interviewing and photographing nurses for the groundbreaking American Nurse book and film, and another year of research and interviews focused on what Dying in America looks like, all of which has led her to making this new film, the culmination of a journey, called Defining Hope.

-Our film is a non-profit project, fiscally sponsored by the New York Foundation for the Arts, and generously supported by the Jonas Center for Nursing and Veterans Healthcare, the American Nurses Foundation, and the generosity of individuals that believe in our mission.
+Our film is a non-profit project, generously supported by the Jonas Center for Nursing and Veterans Healthcare, the American Nurses Foundation, and the generosity of individuals that believe in our mission.